musmanirfan/Employee-Management-System/README.md

 The API of this project follow the RESTful Web Service and HTTP Protocol and documented with the help of Swagger API Documentation Support.
 For Database table creation and data migration, I used Entity Framework Core ORM Tool, And Microsoft SQL Server Management Studio is used for Database Management purpose.

-**Front-end Task:** To visualize content on client side (in browser) I've used, component-based front-end framework ANGULAR_14.
-Specific Components and webpages are created with HTML, Bootstrap and CSS.
+**Front-end Task:** To visualize content on the client side, I built the UI with Next.js (React + TypeScript) using the App Router.
+The interface is styled with Tailwind CSS and structured into modular pages and components (Home, Employees list, Add Employee, Edit Employee).
+Data is fetched from the ASP.NET Core REST API via lightweight helpers (lib/api.ts) that use a single environment‑driven base URL (NEXT_PUBLIC_API_BASE_URL).
+This keeps the frontend decoupled from the server and makes it easy to switch between development and production environments.

 ## Demo (Screenshots)